mouismail/mouismail/README.md

 - 👋 Hi, I’m Moe
 - 👀 I’m interested in Football (the normal one not the american), poltices and tech.
 - 🌱 I’m currently learning diving, Ruby and GraphQL.
-- 💞️ I’m looking to collaborate on cloud projects especially Kubernetes related
+- 💞️ I’m looking to collaborate on cloud projects especially Kubernetes related.
 - 📫 You can reach me on Twitter.

 <!---